If you're betting on the First round Leader market for this event then check out our combined FRL/Form stats here.

 Lake Karinnyup CC.
 Designer: Alex Russell, 1929; Course Type: Classical; Par: 72; Length: 7,143 yards; Water Hazards: 1; Fairways: Santa Anna Hybrid Couch; Rough: Wintergreen Couch / Tall Fescue; Greens: Bentgrass (G6).

 Course Overview.
 This week's host course Lake Karinnyup is a classical, tree-lined affair just a couple of miles in from the Indian Ocean.
-The track hosted a number of top-level tournaments prior to the 2012-2017 events, most relevant to us the 2002 & 2003 Johnnie Walker Classic won by Retief Goosen and Ernie Els respectively.
+The track hosted a number of top-level tournaments prior to the 2012-2018 events, most relevant to us is the 2002 & 2003 Johnnie Walker Classic won by Retief Goosen and Ernie Els respectively.
 You can find details of those events in our event stats section, albeit there are only a few survivors from those older events playing here this week.
 The 2003 win by The Big Easy holds its own place in European Tour history as the South African's 29-under total is still the biggest winning score under par in any European Tour event.
-The course has been remodelled by former European Tour player Mike Clayton since Els' win; however, with changes predominantly around the greens giving the track a little more protection, it's safe to say that this is now a much more challenging proposition.
+The course has been remodelled by former European Tour player Mike Clayton since Els' win; however, with changes predominantly around the greens giving the track a little more protection, it's safe to say that this is now much more of a challenging proposition.

 Tournament Stats.
-We've published some key player statistics for this week's Super 6 that will help to shape a view on players who traditionally play well on this course: Current Form | Course Form | First Round Leader Stats | Top 20 Finishes.
+We've published some key player statistics for this week's Super 6 that will help to shape a view on players who traditionally play well on this course: Current Form | Course Form | First Round Leader Stats | Top 20 Finishes | Combined Stats.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
-2017: Brett Rumford, 50/1; 2016: Louis Oosthuizen, 10/1; 2014: Thorbjorn Olesen, 40/1; 2013: Jin Jeong, 250/1; 2012: Bo Van Pelt, 7/1.
-The 2017 event was in the Super 6 format, all prior years were straight 72-hole strokeplay.
-For a summary of winners' odds on the European Tour for the past 7 years based on the completed 2017 schedule click here.
+2018: Kiradech Aphibarnrat, 25/1; 2017: Brett Rumford, 50/1; 2016: Louis Oosthuizen, 10/1; 2014: Thorbjorn Olesen, 40/1; 2013: Jin Jeong, 250/1; 2012: Bo Van Pelt, 7/1.
+The 2017 and 2018 events were in the Super 6 format, all prior years were straight 72-hole strokeplay.
+For a summary of winners' odds on the European Tour since 2010 click here.

 Tournament Trends & Key Factors.